 Located on the shores and benches above Okanagan Lake, the mild climate and fertile soil of Summerland made it an attractive location for wealthy British investment.

 The District of Summerland is centered around the downtown core and extends south to Trout Creek and back into four valleys: Garnett, Prairie, Peach, and Happy.
-The District is situated on the unceded and ancestral territory of the Sylix people of the Okanagan First Nation.
+The District is situated on the unceded and ancestral territory of the Syilx people of the Okanagan Nation.

 The Okanagans first interacted with European people through the fur trade.
 Fur brigades passed through the Okanagan area traveling from the south towards Fort Alexandria on the Fraser River.
 The Okanagan people participated in the fur trade largely in the sale and trading of horses.